Menu

 Therefore, if your life insurance doesn’t cover critical illnesses, supplementing it with critical illness coverage is the best way to stay protected.

-Another benefit of a critical illness policy is that it can pay out after you’re diagnosed, meaning you can use the insurance money to cover your treatment or pay out the remaining debts.
+Another benefit of a critical illness policy is that it can pay out after you’re diagnosed.
+You can use the insurance money to cover your treatment or pay out the remaining debts.

 Also, if you can’t work due to your condition, your critical illness policy can help ensure your loved ones can maintain their current lifestyle and quality of life.